-Christine M. Kong assists public and private companies and tax-exempt entities with broad-based retirement plans, deferred compensation plans, cash- and equity-based incentive plans, and the employee benefit aspects of corporate transactions.
+Christine (Chris) M. Kong assists public and private companies and tax-exempt entities with broad-based retirement plans, deferred compensation plans, cash- and equity-based incentive plans, severance arrangements, and the employee benefit aspects of corporate transactions.
 She is vice-chair of the firm’s Employee Benefits & Executive Compensation Practice Group.

 Chris was a law clerk to the Honorable J. Sydney Hoffman of the Pennsylvania Superior Court.

 Chris regularly counsels publicly-traded and privately-held employers with broad-based retirement plans, including 401(k) plans, profit-sharing plans, money purchase plans, and defined benefit plans.
 In addition to assisting employers with plan document and operational compliance issues, Chris frequently represents employers before the Internal Revenue Service and the Department of Labor when their employee benefit plans are under audit or investigation.

 Chris also works on the design, drafting and implementation of equity-based incentive plans, change of control arrangements, bonus and retention arrangements, severance policies, and deferred compensation arrangements for employers.
 Her work in this area includes designing and drafting nonqualified deferred compensation arrangements for highly compensated and management employees, analyzing issues under Section 409A of the Internal Revenue Code, reviewing golden parachute issues under Section 280G of the Internal Revenue Code, and drafting proxy disclosures and prospectuses for compensation arrangements.